 Italian healthcare system consists of different facilities, specialized in different fields:

-- General practitioner (GP) offices: These are family doctors and they are also covered by the national health system.
+- General practitioner (GP) offices: These are family doctors, and they are also covered by the national health system.

-- Multispecialty clinics: These facilities are designed to treat more chronic illnesses.
+- Multispecialty clinics: These facilities are designed to treat chronic illnesses.
 In multispecialty clinics, you’ll find various medical specialists who offer outpatient care.

 - Pharmacies (Farmacie): These are used to pick up your prescriptions.